 Sticking with what I know works for my hair

 Although I do retain length without protective styling, I choose to protective style my hair because I have a busy schedule and I always opted for the route of least resistance.
 As I always say, “if it’s not broken then don’t fix it”.
 I definitely retain more length when I stay consistent with my tried and tested methods, products and regimes.
 In my opinion, it is pointless jumping on the newest natural hair bandwagon, or any other bandwagon just because everyone is doing it.
 If you have already found a tried and tested system that works for you, why not stick with that until you achieve your desired results.
 Don’t get me wrong, I am not saying don’t try new things – I’m forever experimenting.
 I am simply saying, why not try new regimes and/or products in the area where you are still not seeing results while sticking to regimens/products you know work.
 Remember you don’t have to follow every natural hair craze that’s trending on YouTube, just find what works for you.

 Tracking my hair growth progress

 I plan to make my protective styling regime even easier this year (as if crochet braiding wasn’t easy enough).
-Either way as I mentioned in my New Year’s blog post, it is important to track your progress whenever you set gaols.
-I believe that one of the best way to track your progress to waist length hair (or whatever length) is to take photos in a length check T-Shirt so you can clearly see your progress (see my photos below).
+Either way, as I mentioned in my New Year’s blog post, it is important to track your progress when you set goals.
+I believe that one of the best ways to track your progress to waist length hair (or whatever length) is to take photos in a length check T-Shirt so you can clearly see your progress (see my photos below).